-Here are six helpful things to know about the 4th Grade National Parks Pass:
+Here are six important things to know about the Every Kid Outdoors pass:

-ONE – Your FREE 4th grade National Parks pass is valid from the September you start fourth grade through the end of the following summer.
+Your FREE 4th grade National Parks pass is valid from the September you start fourth grade through the end of the following summer.
 Those in fourth grade this school year can use it now through August 31.
-Home-schooled fourth graders are included!
+And yes, home-schooled fourth graders are included!

-THREE – You can, and will even need to, trade in your paper Every Kid in a Park pass for a commemorative credit-card style pass at certain National Park locations.
-Here is my son recently signing his Every Kid in a Park pass at Joshua Tree National Park.
+You can, and will even need to, trade in your paper Every Kid Outdoors pass for a commemorative credit-card style pass at certain National Park locations.
+Here is my son Every Kid Outdoors pass at Joshua Tree National Park.

 “This is worth a lot of money, kid,” the ranger said.
 “Be sure to keep it in a safe place, won’t you?”
 Follow this link to see if a National Park you’ll visit offers these special passes.

-FOUR – Be aware that the Every Kid in a Park pass will not cover ferry or boat admission to National Park sites, nor private tours, campground fees, or other activities that cost in addition to park entrance fees (eg. Alcatraz Island transportation and tour, or Dry Tortugas National Park ferry service).
+Your pass doesn’t cover everything at national park and historic sites.
+Be aware that the Every Kid Outdoors pass will not cover ferry or boat admission to National Park sites, nor private tours, campground fees, or other activities that cost in addition to park entrance fees (eg. Alcatraz Island transportation and tour, or Dry Tortugas National Park ferry service).

-FIVE – There is no limit to how many National Parks, Lands, or Monuments you can visit with your valid pass, so get planning, get packing, and get going!
-For help picking an ideal park for your family to visit, you can use the Every Kid in a Park Trip Planner here, or get all the details on a park of interest on the official National Park Service site.
+There is no limit to how many National Parks, Lands, or Monuments you can visit with your valid pass, so get planning, get packing, and get going!
+For help picking an ideal park for your family to visit, you can use the Every Kid Outdoors Trip Planner here, or get all the details on a park of interest on the official National Park Service site.

 How many badges will YOU earn before fifth grade?
 Don’t miss our linked features with tips for visiting national parks with kids below!

-Click here for more information about the Every Kid in a Park pass and to get your own pass today.
+Click here for more information about the Every Outdoors pass and to get your own pass today.
 And for tips and inspiration in planning your family’s National Park vacation, don’t miss these helpful guides that follow below!

-You might also like these National Park features:
+You might also like these U.S. National Park features: